codr7/snabl_old/README.md

 The tip of the iceberg is a custom Lisp that wants to be as pragmatic as Common Lisp while leaving the cruft behind.

 - TIMTOWTDI
-- 80/20, let* should be defult
-- Parens are for calls, vectors use brackets.
+- Parens are for calls, vectors use brackets
+- Everything is a method
+- `let*` is defult

 ### status
 The codebase is approaching `2`kloc.
 Currently verifying and tweaking the design to improve performance based on initial profiling.
 Error checking still leaves a lot to wish for.